rurban/ctl/docs/index.md

     int found;
     map_T_insert_assign_found (self, key, &found);

-Many algorithms and C++20 methods are still missing or are in work.
+Some algorithms and C++20 methods are still missing or are in work.

 **set** algorithms such as `set_union`, `set_difference`, `set_intersection`,
 `set_symmetric_difference` do not work with `unordered_set`, because the specs